Chapter 5. Shared storage

 # systemctl start nfs # systemctl start rpcbind # systemctl enable nfs-server # systemctl enable rpcbindNote

-If you are using an existing NFS server and the NFS service is already running, use
+If you are using an existing NFS server and the NFS service is running, use the

 Test your setup.
 On a CDS node, run the following commands, which assume that the NFS server has been set up on a machine named